nickruegger/golang-training/Readme.md

 # Go Training

-## Verification
+## How to use this Training

 Each module will have a `test/` folder.
-To verify your knowledge, please clone and ensure that each `test/` passes CI.
+To verify your knowledge, please fork this repo and ensure that each `test/` passes CI.

 ## Organization